birdiecare/birdie-katas/src/lanternfish/lanternfish.md

 ```

 It's getting unwieldy to do by hand but you're curious: how many lanternfish would there be after 80 days?

-### Let's go further

-> Don't bother with this until you have an answer for the previous question.

-How many lanternfish would there be after 256 days?